 Study in Australia After 12th

-Candidates interested in studying in Australia after the 12th can opt for a number of courses ranging from diploma, foundational and bachelor’s programmes in an array of specialisations.
-Top colleges and universities in Australia offer programmes to students planning to pursue higher education after the 12th.
+Candidates interested in studying in Australia after the 12th can opt for a number of courses ranging from diploma, foundational, and bachelor’s programs in an array of specializations.
+Top colleges and universities in Australia offer programs to students planning to pursue higher education after the 12th.
 A medium of instruction for these programs is English which means international students from across the world apply and study at some of the world’s best universities.
 The admissions to most programs are based on marks in previous exams like 10th and 12th, English proficiency tests, and in some cases interviews.
-Some of the most popular courses opted for by students after 12th is:
+Some of the most popular courses opted for by students after the 12th are:

 - Bachelor of Science